A Word on Why you Should Buy Cheese at Costco

 Lastly, if you’re consuming Parmesan cheese, you probably already know it’s naturally high in sodium and saturated fat.

-This cheese is minimally processed, containing a short ingredient list with little to no added ingredients.
+The Kirkland Signature Parmigiano Reggiano Cheese is minimally processed, containing a short ingredient list with little to no added ingredients.

 Overall, it’s an authentic, legitimate product with excellent nutritional value.
 But if you can’t consume a one-pound container after opening it, you should never buy it.
 In this case, you can buy its non-grated version.
 The non-grated version also tastes better.